 Do you want to check out another egg-laying animal?
 Read our crocodile facts to know more about these water monsters.

 Young salamanders undergo a distinct larval stage.
 These tiny creatures emerge from their eggs in aquatic environments such as ponds, streams, or wetlands.
-Unlike their adult counterparts, they have gills for breathing underwater.
+Unlike their adult counterparts, they have gills enabling them to breathe underwater.

-During this stage, they undergo a process called metamorphosis, similar to that of a tadpole transforming into a frog.
+During this stage, they undergo complete metamorphosis, similar to that of a tadpole transforming into a frog.
 As baby salamanders grow, their bodies undergo significant changes.
 Their gills recede, and lungs develop, allowing them to breathe air instead of relying solely on gills for oxygen.
 Their limbs also begin to form, preparing them to transition to more terrestrial life.

 Giant salamanders are impressive amphibians known for their large size and unique characteristics.
 It belongs to the family Cryptobranchidae, which includes the Chinese giant salamander, the Japanese Giant Salamander, and the American Hellbender.